Policy on Discriminatory Acts

-Other Reporting: The Discriminatory Act Response Team, discussed further below, will be charged, in conjunction with other relevant offices on campus, with communication to faculty, students, and staff both in the immediate and longer-term aftermath of discriminatory incidents.
+Other Reporting: The College will, as appropriate and consistent with college policies and the law, provide additional communication to faculty, students, and staff both in the immediate and longer-term aftermath of discriminatory incidents.
 The primary mode of communication to the campus will be email.

 How Will the College Community Heal from Acts of Discrimination and Work to Prevent Future Incidents?

 By their very nature, discriminatory acts reinforce and perpetuate inequalities in our community.
 These actions create an unsafe environment, increasing the isolation and discomfort of those individuals and groups that are often the targets of discriminatory acts.
 We aim to respond to these actions by collectively affirming our principles of inclusion and access for all.
 Discriminatory actions may cause physical damage, bodily harm, and serious wounds to our community, so it is essential that we seek to heal these wounds through actions that disavow discrimination.
-To this end, the Discriminatory Act Response Team will initiate actions that attempt to heal the injuries to both the targets of discrimination and the campus as a whole.
-For example, in cases of discriminatory graffiti, the response team may witness and remove graffiti violating this policy, including, if appropriate, open participation from the entire campus community.
-For instances in which interpersonal behavior (e.g., use of discriminatory language violative of this policy) is salient, the group may provide opportunities for a restorative justice process alternative to other sanctions, in collaboration with the appropriate individuals and offices.
+To this end, the College will work collaboratively across divisions and offices to initiate actions that attempt to heal the injuries to both the targets of discrimination and the campus as a whole.

 What If I Have Questions?